 Entertainment is another area that you can overspend on even if you’re under your entertainment budget every month.

-There are even low cost or even free options for entertainment.
-Your local library may have an impressive array of both movies and video games that you can rent for free.
+- Visit your library – Your local library may have an impressive array of both movies and video games that you can rent for free.
 I am rather impressed with the selection my library has, and I live in a small town.

 I recently watched a Jet Li movie called Hero that came out in 2002 I originally wanted to see in theaters.
 It finally made it to Netflix within the past year.
 I don’t write movie reviews, but let’s just say I’m glad I didn’t see that one in the theater. 😉